-My daughter started with a basketball training and development organization recently.
-She’s no stranger to being the new kid in a group, be it for a new school, summer camp, or extra-curricular activity.
+Some years back, my daughter started with a basketball training and development organization.
+She was no stranger to being the new kid in a group, be it for a new school, summer camp, or extra-curricular activity.
 So, I knew she wouldn’t have any trouble fitting in.
 In a smart networking and publicity move, she wore her new gym t-shirt to her first practice…

-1 – The gym shirts for her school are personalized, so her name is written across the front allowing people to learn it and remember it.
+1 – The gym shirts for her school were personalized, so her name was written across the front allowing people to learn it and remember it.

 2 – Wearing a t-shirt emblazoned with the school’s name would provide an opportunity for other players to exchange notes on what school they go to.

 3 – She wasn’t starting Jr High for a few days, this was potentially pre-promotion for her first days at school.
 Wearing the t-shirt would help her to potentially meet new people and therefore, know more connections once she started school and had to face 100’s of new students.

 The t-shirt was a conversation starter, a name tag, essentially a business card, and something that made her standout.

 How does this relate to your own Networking & Publicity?

 Way too often, I experience others as closed off and disinterested in group situations that would allow for valuable networking and even camaraderie.
 Being open to connecting helps us grow our business and, further, can help us grow as people.
 Making networking easier on ourselves can be facilitated by providing an ice breaker.
 What can you bring to the table at your next interaction with a new group?
 Here are some thought-starters:

 -make it darn obvious that you are open to meeting new people

 -give people a reason to talk to you